 Over plucking eyebrows

 There were no such things as You Tube tutorials to show us the way forward.
 And my mum’s generation were the ones who shaved their eyebrows completely off in order to draw them back on.
 (Why?
 I just don’t get this.)
 So lacking in guidance, I plucked and plucked and plucked.
 It has taken me years of patience and determination to grow them back to a more natural and normal shape.
 The moral of the story.
 Don’t over pluck.
 Thin eyebrows suit nobody.

 A real bug bear of my Mum’s.
 I often don’t even realise I’m doing it.
 It’s a comfort thing.
-It’s something I do when I’m anxious.
-I hate the appearance of bitten down nails so have spent a small fortune over the years on acrylics and Shellac.
+It’s something I do when I’m anxious but I hate the appearance of bitten down nails.
+Sohave spent a small fortune over the years on acrylics and Shellac.
 If only I had never started, I could probably purchase a rather nice car with the money I’ve spent on my nails over the years.

 Not embracing colour

 For years I was a neutral eye and a nude lipstick kind of girl.
 It’s only the last year or so that I have realised that colour suits me.
 I should have experimented more before the fine lines started to appear and made me a little more apprehensive about shimmery eyeshadow.

 Wearing heavy eyeliner